image-zend-blog-php-engine-security

 Back to top

-Evaluating PHP Security Issues
+Evaluating PHP Security Vulnerabilities and Issues

 If you encounter a PHP security issue, first you need to know how bad it is by evaluating the following three dimensions: